dmeoli/OnlineRetail/README.md

 Once, the set of indicators will be computed the team has to explore the new features for a statistical analysis (distributions, outliers, visualizations, correlations).

-Subtasks of DU:
-- Data semantics
-- Distribution of the variables and statistics
-- Assessing data quality (missing values, outliers)
-- Variables transformations & generation
-- Pairwise correlations and eventual elimination of redundant variables

 ## Task 2: Clustering Analysis
 Based on the customer’s profile explore the dataset using various clustering techniques.